amoahy15/GenTech/Docs/frontend docs/Nav.md

   ![IMG_5335](https://github.com/amoahy15/GenTech/assets/75340434/473bf507-b8af-4216-b361-d8319ce7de3a)

-* Found in VirtuosoApp/frontend/src/components/Navigation

 ## Components

+- **Nav**
+  * Overview: The navbar for users that are not signed in (displays login and sign up buttons; `navbutton.js`).

+- **NavUsers**
+  * Overview: The navbar for users that are signed in (displays profile picture and links to profile page and settings).

 - **Button**
+ * Found in VirtuosoApp/frontend/src/components/Navigation/Button.js
  * Overview: A single button that takes in text and onClick as parameters.
 This is for ease of use since it already has preset styling.

+- **NavItem, UserIcon**
+  * Overview: Toggles children components (DropDownMenu and UserDropdown) depending token presence.
+    * `UserIcon` renders the user's profile picture as the dropdown toggle button.

 - **DropDownMenu**
-Hardcoded links and titles to about page and terms of service page

-- **Nav**

-The navbar for users that are not signed in (displays login and sign up)

-- **NavItem**
-Toggles children components (DropDownMenu)

-- **NavUsers**

-Navbar for users that are signed in (displays profile picture and links to profile page and settings
+  * Overview: This is the styling and setup of the dropdown after toggle.
+    * `DropDownItems` passes in each element as a prop in the list.
+These are the toggled children.

-- **UserIcon**
+- **UserDropDown**

-Profile photo displayed in NavUsers
+  * Overview: This is the styling and setup of the dropdown after toggle.
+This dropdown replaces the login and register buttons when a token is present (.....so after login).
+    * `DropDownItems` passes in each element as a prop in the list.
+These are the toggled children.
+    * This dropdown has a multilayer effect through CSSTransition.
+The settings child when clicked will toggle another set of children.